pedrokarimo030-lab/ticket-lifecycle/README.md

 <p>
 <img width="975" height="706" alt="image" src="https://github.com/user-attachments/assets/0a232686-a802-4fec-be7e-9029871a261c" />

-  Figures 3, 4, and 5: Review the size "1 X Standard DS1 v2" to the left, "deployment," and final creation of the "VM-osticket."
+  Figures 3, 4, and 5: Review the size "1 x Standard DS1 v2" to the left, "deployment," and final creation of the "VM-osticket."
 <p>
 <img width="975" height="549" alt="image" src="https://github.com/user-attachments/assets/742d47a8-4643-4375-85cd-046daee9a31b" />